blujedis/spawnmon/README.md

 Similar to [concurrently](https://www.npmjs.com/package/concurrently) or [npm-run-all](https://www.npmjs.com/package/npm-run-all) but with a few tweaks to make life easier.
 In particular when a watch stream is idle you can easily run another command or custom callback.

 Also built in helpers for pinging a socket ensuring it's live and then firing off another event.
-This is useful if you want to use Create React App and then fire off a command to connect Electron after it detects CRA is live.
+Good for connecting say Electron after CRA launches.

 ## Using CLI

 Using the CLI is pretty straight forward and likely similar to what you've used in the past.
 Take note of the examples and help.

-#### Show Help
+#### Show Help or Examples

 ```sh
 $ spawnmon -h
 ```

-#### Show Examples
+ **Examples**

 ```sh
 $ spawnmon --examples